binp-dev/ferrite/README.md

 2. Specify your project components derived from Ferrite component templates.
 3. Add `manage` script to your project.

-You may look at Tornado project for reference usage examples.
+You may look at `example` directory for usage example.

-Framework also provides some libraries with common routines:
+Framework contains libraries you may use in derived projects:

 + C - for real-time code (including HAL).
-+ C++ - for application code and IOC.
++ Rust - for application code.
 + Python - for processes automation and CI integration.

-## Framework testing
+## Usage

-The framework contains tests for common use cases along with libraries unit tests.

 ### Requirements

 #### Linux packages

-+ `g++`
 + `cmake`
 + `python3`
 + `perl`